ramiiib/ramiii.dev/_posts/2024-02-28-SOC-Automation-Project.md

 ![droplets](assets/img/droplets.png)

 In addition, I will be creating a firewall to be used for both servers to restrict all incoming traffic on TCP and UDP, and only allow requests from my IP address.
 Outbound rules will be left on default.
-This measure is to safeguard our servers from unauthorised access attempts by intruders or any automated bots or scanners traversing the Internet hitting our server and trying to break in.
+This measure is to safeguard our servers from unauthorised access attempts by intruders or any automated bots or scanners traversing the Internet hitting our servers and trying to break in.
 ![firewall](assets/img/firewall.png)

+Our droplets then need to be added to our firewall.

 ![dropletswithfirewall](assets/img/firewall+droplets.png)